braze-inc/braze-docs/_docs/_developer_guide/platform_wide/debugging.md

 ---
-nav_title: Debugging
+nav_title: SDK Debugging
 article_title: Debugging the Braze SDK
-description: "Learn how to use the Braze SDK's built-in debugger, so you can troubleshoot issues for your SDK-powered channels, without needing to enable verbose logging in your app."
+description: "Learn how to use the Braze SDK debugger, so you can troubleshoot issues for your SDK-powered channels, without enabling verbose logging in your app manually."
 page_order: 3
 ---